enrichmeai/coding-test/README.md

 - Enhanced error handling and display
 - Improved visual design with better spacing and colors

+### Current Implementation

+The current UI is implemented using vanilla HTML, CSS, and JavaScript, which is embedded within the Spring Boot application.
+This approach provides a simple and lightweight frontend that is tightly coupled with the backend.

+### Future Considerations

+While the current implementation is sufficient for the application's needs, there are several benefits to moving to a modern frontend framework like React:

+- **Component-Based Architecture**: React's component-based approach would make the UI more modular and easier to maintain
+- **State Management**: Better state management with tools like Redux or Context API
+- **Developer Experience**: Improved developer experience with hot reloading and better debugging tools
+- **Performance**: Virtual DOM for efficient rendering and better performance
+- **Ecosystem**: Access to a rich ecosystem of libraries and tools

+#### Potential Migration Path

+1. Create a separate React application for the frontend
+2. Configure the React app to communicate with the existing Spring Boot backend API
+3. Deploy the React app separately from the backend
+4. Gradually migrate features from the current UI to the React app

+This separation of concerns would allow for independent scaling and deployment of the frontend and backend components, following microservices best practices.

 ## Testing

 ### Backend Tests